 If the information and the uploaded documents are found in order, the State and the Central authorities shall approve the application and communicate the approval to the common portal within three common working days.
 The portal will then automatically generate the Registration Certificate.

-In case no deficiency is communicated to the applicant by both the tax authorities within three common working days, the registration shall be deemed to have been granted [section 19(9) of MGL] and the portal will automatically generate the Registration Certificate.
+In case no deficiency is communicated to the applicant by both the tax authorities within three common working days, the registration shall be deemed to have been granted and the portal will automatically generate the Registration Certificate.

 42) What will be the time of response by the applicant if any query is raised in the online application?

-On receipt of additional document or clarification, the relevant tax authority will respond within seven common working days.
+On receipt of additional documents or clarification, the relevant tax authority will respond within seven common working days.

-43) What is the process of refusal of registration?
+43) What is the process of the refusal of registration?

 In case registration is refused, the applicant will be informed about the reasons for such refusal through a speaking order.
 The applicant shall have the right to appeal against the decision of the Authority.
-As per sub-section (10) of section 19 of MGL, any rejection of application for registration by one authority (i.e. under the CGST Act / SGST Act) shall be deemed to be a rejection of application for registration by the other tax authority (i.e. under the SGST Act / CGST Act).
+Any rejection of an application for registration by one authority (i.e. under the CGST Act / SGST Act) shall be deemed to be a rejection of an application for registration by the other tax authority (i.e. under the SGST Act / CGST Act).

 44) Will there be any communication related to the application disposal?